Sapping/sapping.github.io/_harp/journal/adding-prism-to-harp.md

 </html>
 ```

 Prism can automatically highlight the syntax for us if  we add a language class to the code block.
 In Markdown, this can be simply added by including a language- class right after the three backticks used to open a code-block.
-For the above code block, we would make sure the line looked like this ````markup`, which will be converted to a `launguage-markup` class and render as so:
+For the above code block, we would make sure the line looked like this ````markup`, which will be converted to a `language-markup` class and render as so:

 ```markup
 <!DOCTYPE html>